phiresky/sql.js-httpvfs/README.md

 ## Is this production ready?

-Nope
+It works fine, but I'm not making any effort to support older or weird browsers.
+If the browser doesn't support WebAssembly and WebWorkers, this won't work.
+There's also no cache eviction, so the more data is fetched the more RAM it will use.
+Most of the complicated work is done by SQLite, which is well tested, but the virtual file system part doesn't have any tests.

 ## Inspiration

 This project is inspired by:

-* https://github.com/lmatteis/torrent-net https://github.com/bittorrent/sqltorrent Torrent VFS for SQLite.
-In theory even more awesome than a httpvfs, but only works with native SQLite not in the browser (needs extension to use WebTorrent).
+* https://github.com/lmatteis/torrent-net and https://github.com/bittorrent/sqltorrent Torrent VFS for SQLite.
+In theory even more awesome than a httpvfs, but only works with native SQLite not in the browser (someone needs to make a baby of this and sqltorrent to get something that uses WebTorrent).
 * https://phiresky.github.io/tv-show-ratings/ a project of mine that fetches the backing data from a WebTorrent (and afterwards seeds it).
-Not SQLite though, just a torrent with a set of hashed file chunks.
+Not SQLite though, just a torrent with a set of hashed file chunks containing protobufs.
 * https://phiresky.github.io/youtube-sponsorship-stats/?uploader=Adam+Ragusea what I originally built sql.js-httpvfs for

 The original code of lazyFile is based on the emscripten createLazyFile function, though not much of that code is remaining.